arrow_back Back to Home

 How to Keep Improving

 Communities like LoSpec, Pixel Joint, and the r/PixelArt subreddit are excellent places to get constructive feedback and discover new techniques.
 Post your work regularly, even early pieces that feel rough — the critique you receive will accelerate your learning dramatically faster than practicing in isolation.
+Feedback forces you to articulate what you are trying to achieve, and a fresh pair of eyes will spot the banding and pillow shading that you have become blind to after staring at the same sprite for hours.

 Finally, constrain yourself deliberately.
 Pick a palette of just 8 colors and a canvas of 32x32.
 Limitations are not a punishment in pixel art — they are a superpower that forces creative problem-solving and builds the core skills that will serve you for years.
+Every great pixel artist started with tiny sprites and a handful of colors.
+The grid is not a cage; it is a foundation.